magentabusiness/magentabusiness.github.io/docs/user-guide/widgets/map-widgets.md

         title: 'Enter widget edit mode and go to the "Overlays" section.
 Switch to the "Polygons" tab and click "Add polygon".'
     1:
         image: https://img.thingsboard.io/user-guide/widgets/maps/add-polygon-2-ce.png
         title: 'Select the entity that will be represented as a polygon.
 This can be a device, entity alias, or function.
 Define the key with the coordinates of the polygon.
-ThingsBoard will use the "perimeter" key by default to read the polygon coordinates from the entity&#39;s attributes.
+IoT Hub will use the "perimeter" key by default to read the polygon coordinates from the entity&#39;s attributes.
 If you use a different key, update it accordingly.
 Click "Apply".'
     2:
         image: https://img.thingsboard.io/user-guide/widgets/maps/add-polygon-3-ce.png
         title: 'The polygon will appear on the map based on the entity&#39;s data.'